SekiroSake/angular2Prac/README.md

 * for first init, $ npm install
 * $ npm start   , project will be loaded in watch mode

+### NPM internal problem (for windows)
+* If you accidentally updated npm in windows. it might kill itself when update failed and npm won't be working there after.
+It's so annoying to reinstall nodejs on windows.
+But thank god I figured it out: go to your user/.../appdata/roaming folder(it is default hidden) and delete those npm files... then reinstall nodejs
+'#WindowsGoToHell#PleaseCodingOnMac'

 # All in one CheatSheet
 ### Creating Components
 ```